-The Inner Harbor Bridge, Copenhagen – the story behind it
+The Inner Harbor Bridge in Copenhagen – the story behind it

-The Inner Harbor Bridge binds Nyhavn and the islands of Christianshavn together and is frequently used on a daily basis.
-To build a bridge across the channel sounds simple though, right?
-Yet, it took ages to finalize, why?
+The Inner Harbor Bridge in Copenhagen binds Nyhavn and the islands of Christianshavn together and is frequently used on a daily basis.
+Building a bridge across the channel sounds simple, though, right?
+Yet, it took ages to finalize; why?
 Here’s the story behind the project and why it took so long to finish.

 Let’s take a step back

 The Inner Harbor Bridge, or Inderhavnbroen as the locals would say, is a 180-meter, 590 ft long bridge connecting Nyhavn and the islands of Christianshavn together.
 Prior to this bridge, the only way across the channel between the two busy parts was by boat.
 Otherwise, you could walk or bike about 600 meters south of here to the closest bridge, which was a bit of a hassle, obviously.
 So, the idea of the bridge was contemplated and debated about for years until they finally decided to give the project a green light and began construction in 2011 with a completion date in 2013.

 The Inner Harbour Bridge has got an entirely new design, with two retractable platforms that can separate the bridge when needed to let boats and ships get through with no issues at all.
 This is where the nickname “the Kissing Bridge” comes from.
 This was meant to be a revolutionizing design unique to Copenhagen, which means that it came at a price, a steep one, 200 million DKK, about €27 million.
 With a project of this magnitude, you’d expect every detail to be exact and everything to work out well.
 However, pivot that idea, and you’re closer to reality.
 This is where it went wrong…

 “Trust me; I’ve got this!”